 Access to your money

-- You can usually withdraw some or all of your money whenever you need to, but a surrender penalty may apply if you do so in the first few years.
+You can usually withdraw some or all of your money whenever you need to, but a surrender penalty may apply if you do so in the first few years.
 There may also be a tax charge.
-If you think you may want access to your money early, consider alternatives:
+If you think you may want access to your money early, consider alternatives: Popular investments at a glance.

 - Investment bonds also allow you to make regular withdrawals each year up to a specified limit.
 Withdrawals of up to 5% each year of the amount that you invested can be taken without triggering any immediate tax liability.
 However, the tax is in effect only deferred as, when the bond is cashed in, withdrawals will be added to any profit made and taxed as income in that tax year.